KE Holdings Inc. (BEKE) Shares Plummet Below 1-Year High

-KE Holdings Inc. (NYSE: BEKE)’s stock price has plunge by -2.90relation to previous closing price of 17.57.
-Nevertheless, the company has seen a -9.64% plunge in its stock price over the last five trading sessions.
+The stock of KE Holdings Inc. (NYSE: BEKE) has decreased by -1.91 when compared to last closing price of 17.83.
+Despite this, the company has experienced a 2.52% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/17/21 that Chinese Broker to Conduct Review Into Short-Seller’s Fraud Allegations

 Is It Worth Investing in KE Holdings Inc. (NYSE: BEKE) Right Now?

-Analysts have varying opinions on the stock, with 23 analysts rating it as a “buy,” 2 as “overweight,” 3 as “hold,” and 0 as “sell.”
+Analysts have mixed views on the stock, with 24 analysts rating it as a “buy,” 2 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Sponsored